 You will need to get police certificates for you and each of your family members who are over 18.
-You must get one from each country or territory where you have lived for six or more consecutive months since the age of 18.
+You must get one from each country or territory where you have spent six or more months since the age of 18.

 You can check the criteria for the program you have been directed to apply under to see if you are still eligible.